ostis-ai/sc-machine/docs/sc-memory/api/cpp/guides/simple_guide_for_implementing_agent.md

   if (!m_memoryCtx.IsElement(setAddr))
   {
     SC_AGENT_LOG_ERROR("Action has not argument.");
-    // output: "ScAgentForCalculatingPower: Action has not argument." return action.FinishWithError();
+    // output: "ScAgentCalculateSetPower: Action has not argument." return action.FinishWithError();
   }
   // There may be a situation where someone is trying to specify a number of